eclipse-zenoh/zenoh-plugin-dds/README.md

 `zenoh-bridge-dds` can be configured via a JSON5 file passed via the `-c`argument.
 You can see a commented example of such configuration file: [`DEFAULT_CONFIG.json5`](DEFAULT_CONFIG.json5).

 The `"dds"` part of this same configuration file can also be used in the configuration file for the zenoh router (within its `"plugins"` part).
-The router will automatically try to load the plugin library (`zplugin_dds`) at startup and apply its configuration.
+The router will automatically try to load the plugin library (`zenoh-plugin_dds`) at startup and apply its configuration.

 `zenoh-bridge-dds` also accepts the following arguments.
 If set, each argument will override the similar setting from the configuration file:
  * zenoh-related arguments: